tanchongmin/strictjson/README.md

 ## Basic Generation
 - **system_prompt**: Write in whatever you want the LLM to become.
 "You are a \<purpose in life\>"
 - **user_prompt**: The user input.
 Later, when we use it as a function, this is the function input
-- **output_format**: JSON format with the key as the output key, and the value as the output description
+- **output_format**: JSON of output variables in a dictionary, with the key as the output key, and the value as the output description
     - The output keys will be preserved exactly, while GPT will generate content to match the description of the value as best as possible

 #### Example Usage
 ```python
 res = strict_json(system_prompt = 'You are a classifier',
                     user_prompt = 'It is a beautiful and sunny day',
                     output_format = {'Sentiment': 'Type of Sentiment',